-(c) Annual income does not include the following:

-(ii) Student financial assistance for tuition, books, and supplies (including supplies and

-(A) Student financial assistance, for purposes of this paragraph (9)(ii), means a grant or scholarship received from- (

-1) The Federal government;

-(2) A State, Tribe, or local government;

-(3) A private foundation registered as a nonprofit under 26 U.S.C.
-501(c)(3);

-(4) A business entity (such as corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, or nonprofit entity); or

-(5) An institution of higher education.

-(B) Student financial assistance, for purposes of this paragraph (9)(ii), does not include-

-(1) Any assistance that is excluded pursuant to paragraph (b)(9)(i) of this section;

-(2) Financial support provided to the student in the form of a fee for services performed (e.g., a work study or teaching fellowship that is not excluded pursuant to paragraph (b)(9)(i) of this section); (
+- (as defined under Section 102 of the Higher Education Act of 1965 (20 U.S.C.
+1002)) and, for a student who is not the head of household or spouse, the reasonable and actual costs of housing while attending the institution of higher education and not residing in an assisted unit. - (A) Student financial assistance, for purposes of this paragraph (9)(ii), means a grant or scholarship received from- ( - 1) The Federal government; - (2) A State, Tribe, or local government; - (3) A private foundation registered as a nonprofit under 26 U.S.C.
+501(c)(3); - (4) A business entity (such as corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, or nonprofit entity); or - (5) An institution of higher education. - (B) Student financial assistance, for purposes of this paragraph (9)(ii), does not include- - (1) Any assistance that is excluded pursuant to paragraph (b)(9)(i) of this section; - (2) Financial support provided to the student in the form of a fee for services performed (e.g., a work study or teaching fellowship that is not excluded pursuant to paragraph (b)(9)(i) of this section); ( - 3) Gifts, including gifts from family or friends; or

-3) Gifts, including gifts from family or friends; or (4) Any amount of the scholarship or grant that, either by itself or in combination with assistance excluded under this paragraph or paragraph (b)(9)(i), exceeds the actual covered costs of the student.
+- (4) Any amount of the scholarship or grant that, either by itself or in combination with assistance excluded under this paragraph or paragraph (b)(9)(i), exceeds the actual covered costs of the student.
 The actual covered costs of the student are the actual costs of tuition, books and supplies (including supplies and equipment to support students with learning disabilities or other disabilities), room and board, or other fees required and charged to a student by the education institution, and, for a student who is not the head of household or spouse, the reasonable and actual costs of housing while attending the institution of higher education and not residing in an assisted unit.
-This calculation is described further in paragraph (b)(9)(ii)€ of this section.

-(C) Student financial assistance, for purposes of this paragraph (b)(9)(ii) must be:

-(1) Expressly for tuition, books, room and board, or other fees required and charged to a student by the education institution;

-(2) Expressly to assist a student with the costs of higher education; or

-(3) Expressly to assist a student who is not the head of household or spouse with the reasonable and actual costs of housing while attending the education institution and not residing in an assisted unit.

-(D) Student financial assistance, for purposes of this paragraph (b)(9)(ii), may be paid directly to the student or to the educational institution on the student's behalf.
-Student financial assistance paid to the student must be verified by the responsible entity as student financial assistance consistent with this paragraph (b)(9)(ii).

-(E) When the student is also receiving assistance excluded under paragraph (b)(9)(i) of this section, the amount of student financial assistance under this paragraph (b)(9)(ii) is determined as follows:

-© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
+This calculation is described further in paragraph (b)(9)(ii)€ of this section. - (C) Student financial assistance, for purposes of this paragraph (b)(9)(ii) must be: - (1) Expressly for tuition, books, room and board, or other fees required and charged to a student by the education institution; - (2) Expressly to assist a student with the costs of higher education; or - (3) Expressly to assist a student who is not the head of household or spouse with the reasonable and actual costs of housing while attending the education institution and not residing in an assisted unit. - (D) Student financial assistance, for purposes of this paragraph (b)(9)(ii), may be paid directly to the student or to the educational institution on the student's behalf.
+Student financial assistance paid to the student must be verified by the responsible entity as student financial assistance consistent with this paragraph (b)(9)(ii). - (E) When the student is also receiving assistance excluded under paragraph (b)(9)(i) of this section, the amount of student financial assistance under this paragraph (b)(9)(ii) is determined as follows: - © Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.